-• TND_RSA_SigCRT_Secure (RSA signature generation with CRT method)
+- TND_RSA_SigSTD_Secure (RSA signature generation with the standard method)

-This function performs the RSA signature generation with the Chinese-Remainder-Theorem (CRT) method.
-It implements several countermeasures against the timing attack, SPA, DPA and the fault injection attack.

-• TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
-Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks.

-285 The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack.
+This function performs the RSA signature generation with the standard method.
+It implements several countermeasures against the timing attack, the simple power analysis attack (SPA), the differential power analysis attack (DPA) and the fault injection attack.. - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) This function performs the RSA signature generation with the Chinese-Remainder-Theorem (CRT) method.
+It implements several countermeasures against the timing attack, SPA, DPA and the fault injection attack.. - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
+Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (RSA R^2 value precomputation for the standard method) This function pre-computes the R^2 mod N value for the Montgomery constant R and the standard RSA modulus N. The precomputed value will then be used for the subsequent RSA operations. - RSA_R2modPandQ_precompute_sec (RSA R^2 value precomputation for the CRT method) This function pre-computes the R^2 mod P and R^2 mod Q values for the Montgomery constant R and two RSA primes P and Q. The precomputed values will then be used for the subsequent RSA operations. - The functions TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasures against the timing attack, SPA, DPA and the fault attack. - The functions RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec have some countermeasures against the fault attack.

-TORNADOTM2MX2 ECC Cryptographic Library as part of Secure RSA/ECC library (optional)
+TORNADO 2MX2 ACCELERATOR ECC Cryptographic Library as part of Secure RSA/ECC library (optional)

-- 286 This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
-(FCS_COP.1/ECDSA and FCS_COP.1/ECDH) - 287 TORNADO[TM]2MX2 RSA/ECC library provides a set of functions to implement elliptic curve cryptographic algorithms.
-In particular, it provides some functions to implement the ECDSA signature generation/verification and the ECDH secret key derivation. - 288 The functions of the library included in the evaluation are: - ECDSA_sign_digest
+- This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
+(FCS_COP.1/ECDSA and FCS_COP.1/ECDH) - 273 TORNADO 2MX2 ACCELERATOR RSA/ECC library provides a set of functions to implement elliptic curve cryptographic algorithms.
+In particular, it provides some functions to implement the ECDSA signature generation/verification and the ECDH secret key derivation. - 274 The functions of the library included in the evaluation are: - ECDSA_sign_digest

-This function generates the ECDSA signature for the given message digest.
+This function generates the ECDSA signature for the given message digest

-• ECDSA_verify_digest
+ECDSA_verify_digest

-This function verifies the given ECDSA (digested) message/signature pair
+This function verifies the given ECDSA (digested) message/signature pair.

-• ECDH_generate
+ECDH_generate